littlebizzy/slickstack/readme.md

 The below installation steps assume that you've already spun up a dedicated Ubuntu Linux VPS server (KVM) with at least 2GB RAM memory and that you are now logged in via SSH:

-1. `sudo mkdir /var/www/ && sudo chown root:root /var/www/ && sudo chmod 755 /var/www/`

-2. `sudo nano /var/www/ss-config`  [*configure as desired*](http://mirrors.slickstack.io/ss-config-sample.txt)

-3. `cd /var/www/ && sudo wget -O ss slick.fyi && sudo chmod 755 ss && sudo bash ss`
+`cd /tmp/ && wget -O ss slick.fyi && bash ss`

-4. `sudo reboot`

 **NOTE:** SlickStack [ss] requires CloudFlare to be activated on your domain before SSL (HTTPS) will be recognized as a fully secure and CA-signed domain, because of its self-signed OpenSSL certificate.